thurnye/AWS-Amplify-React/README.md

 # AWS-Amplify-React

-This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using AWS Amplify.
+This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using [AWS Amplify] (https://amplify.aws).
 Auth features:

-User sign up,
+- User sign up,
-User sign in,
+- User sign in,
--Multi-factor Authentication
+- Multi-factor Authentication

 # How to RUN LOCALLY